 Reconciliation, Monday, 6:00 p.m. during Eucharistic adoration – Christ speaks often of God’s forgiveness, but He also reminds us that God uses human beings and bestows His grace through them.
 Thus he desires us to confess our sins to the church and to receive sacramental absolution through the priest.
 (Catechism #1457)

-First and third Sunday of the month at 1:30 PM.
-Prior to birth of child expectant parents are encouraged to attend a Pre-Baptismal class.
-Call the rectory for further information.
+Second Saturday of the month at 12:00 PM in English and Fourth Saturday of the month at 12:00 PM in Spanish.
+Prior to birth of the child, expectant parents are encouraged to attend a Pre-Baptismal class.
+Call the rectory at 203-269-8791 for further information.

 BAPTISM PREPARATION CLASS: Baptism classes help prepare first time parents (and others) for bringing their child up in the faith.
 Classes are held on the last Wednesday of each month (with the exception of December) in the Church.
 Parents or soon-to-be-parents wishing to attend a class must call the rectory to register, 203-269-8791, and must register as MEMBERS OF MOST HOLY TRINITY PARISH.

 Those seeking a sponsor certificate must be Catholics in good standing; registered with the parish and using the envelope system for participating in online giving at least three months.

 Contact the Parish Office 6 months in advance.
 All couples need to receive the Sacrament of Holy Matrimony in the Catholic Church before living together.
 Civil marriages are not sacramental and are not recognized as marriages by the Church.